SymfonyCasts/asset-mapper/sfcasts/install.md

 # Installing AssetMapper

-We now knowthat we can run modern JavaScript directly in our browsers.
+We now know that we can run modern JavaScript directly in our browser.
 But to help smooth the process, we're going to install a new Symfony component called AssetMapper.